anza-xyz/agave/accounts-db/doc/chili_pepper_store.md

 ## Key-Value store

-Underlying store is a key-value store.
+Underlying store is a key-value db.
+The db use B-tree to store the data.
+The data is stored at the leaf node.

-B-tree to store the record in key sorted order to support pubkey based look up.
+With B-tree to store the record in key sorted order, we can support both single key and key range look up.

+It is important to support key range look up, which would enable query for
-It also support return multiple slot list result for one pubkey.
+multiple slot list result for one pubkey.
+This is required to handle replay when in fork and don't break consensus.

 ### Key